fmerg/vsslib/README.md

 ### Recovery operation

-After aggregating the packets, recover the combined public as follows.
+After aggregating the packets, the combiner can recover the group public key as follows.

 ```js
 import { recoverPublic } from "vsslib";